mbasagoitia/smartgrid-ai/README.md

 ## Future Extensions

-Extend the simulation to other states/regions
+Extend the simulation to other regions

 Add inter-state power trading (regional grid sharing).